fritzing/eagle2fritzing/brd2svg/README.md

 The url has an interesting feature in metadata.dif.
-Because SparkFun boards are frequently converted to Fritzing parts, brd2svg will attempt to follow the link given in the url (which leads to an RSS feed on the SparkFun site) and will save the resulting description into the appropriate descriptions.txt file.
-Once a descriptions.txt file is created, it is not overwritten in subsequent runs of brd2svg.
+Because SparkFun boards are frequently converted to Fritzing parts, brd2svg will attempt to follow the link given in the url by appending a '.json' and will save the resulting description into the appropriate descriptions.txt file.

+Once a descriptions.txt
+file is created, it is not overwritten in subsequent runs of brd2svg.